-The average encapsulation efficiency increased along with the increase in the use of Na alginate.
-The use of a combination of gelatin and Na alginate (1:3) as T3 showed the percentage of the best efficiency value 99.00±0.44% compared to the use of a combination of gelatin and Na alginate at T1 (1:1) and T2 (1:2), respectively 97.43±0.31% and 98.50±0.48%.
+(1:3) as T3 showed the percentage of efficiency best value 99.00±0.44% compared to the use of a combination of gelatin and Na alginate at T1 (1:1) and T2 (1:2), respectively 97.43±0.31% and 98.50±0.48%.
 This indicates that the amount of LAB released from T3 is less than that of P1 and T2.
 The bacteria in T3 is thought to have not been completely released because the gelatin composition in P3 can close the pores formed from the use of the Na alginate matrix, thereby increasing the density of the matrix.
-[12] explained that Na alginate with a negative charge tends to gel faster due to the presence of Ca2+ to form a threedimensional "egg-box" structure. whereas gelatin will form a threedimensional "honeycomb" network structure under the double action of cooling after cooling. heating and ion induction.
+[12] explained that Na alginate with a negative charge tends to gel faster due to the presence of Ca2+ to form a threedimensional "egg-box" structure. whereas gelatin will form a three-"honeycomb" dimensional network structure under the double action of cooling after cooling, heating and ion induction.
 Gelatin can also assist in increasing the strength and rigidity of the working structure of the network through stability and electrostatic interactions.
 Hydrogen bonds are formed intermolecular carboxylic groups (-COO-) in Na alginate and cationic amine groups (-NH3+) in gelatin.
 This interaction is intended to create a safe environment so that the probiotics embedded in the microcapsules can be protected from the external environment.
 The gelatin solution at 40°C will be more dilute.
 When the gelatin is cross-linked with CaCl2at room temperature, the gelatin hardens rapidly, resulting in small particles [6].

 The use of a combination of gelatin and Na alginate on P1 and P2 resulted in a lower encapsulation efficiency value than P3 because the gelatin filled the pores of the Na alginate imperfectly, thus forming a less closed network around the capsule, it is likely that LAB was not trapped completely during encapsulation process so that the encapsulation efficiency is lower.
-According to [13] Na alginate is the lyophilized component (host polyelectrolyte), while gelatin acts as an inhibitory component (quest polyelectrolyte).
-Na alginate cannot form an "egg-box" so that the particle size of formula with Na composition is larger than that of gelatin.
+According to [13] Na alginate is the lyophilized component (host polyelectrolyte), while gelatin acts as an component inhibitory (guest polyelectrolyte).
+Na alginate cannot form an "egg-box" so that the particle size of with Na formula alginate composition is larger than that of gelatin.
 In addition, gelatin is thermally reversible.
 Most lactic acid bacteria not only grow more slow at low pH, but possible suffer damage and loss of viability when the cell is at a low pH.
-Acidic conditions can cause damage and the release of membranes intracellular components which can cause death.
+Acidic conditions can cause damage membranes and the release of intracellular components which can cause death.
 Bacteria acid-resistant ones have good resistance greater resistance to membrane damage due to decrease in extracellular pH compared to with acid-resistant bacteria [14].